 It’s a game where you assemble small pieces to create a single picture.

-The joy you feel when you take your time and complete one image is beyond words.
+The joy you feel when you take your time and complete the image is beyond words.

-There are also high-difficulty versions, such as ones without a picture on them or with a very large number of pieces, so if you’re confident in your skills, why not give them a try?
+There are also high-difficulty versions, such as ones without a picture to guide you or with an extremely large number of pieces, so if you’re confident in your skills, why not give them a try?

 Here are five ball games you can play by yourself!
 First: kick the ball yourself, run, and pass it through your legs.